caseywatts/caseywatts.github.io/uses.md

 Numbness and tingling (nerves), and tension (muscles) are no joke!
 These are what Casey uses / has used to prevent and recover from nerve injury:

-* [Wrist Brace](https://amzn.to/3iylnri) - for carpel tunnel (numb thumb, pointer, middle fingers), worn while at the computer or piano
+* [Wrist Brace](https://amzn.to/3iylnri) - for carpel tunnel (numb thumb, pointer, middle fingers), worn while at the computer or piano.
+It's hard to notice when your wrists are bent - this makes it easy.
-* [Elbow Brace](https://amzn.to/3AkjX9Q) - for cubital tunnel (numb pinky/ring finger), worn while sleeping
+* [Elbow Brace](https://amzn.to/3AkjX9Q) - for cubital tunnel (numb pinky/ring finger), worn while sleeping.
+I tried a bunch, this one was the most comfortable (none are comfortable though lol).
-* [Pop Socket](https://amzn.to/3AiBu26) - for texting thumb (tight/painful thumb muscles), used while phone-ing
+* [Pop Socket](https://amzn.to/3AiBu26) - for texting thumb (tight/painful thumb muscles), used while phone-ing.
+I miss wireless charging, but it is totally worth it!
+I also drop my phone a lot less.

 ## Home Office

 ### Ergonomics

-* [Monitor on a Stand](https://amzn.to/3dmgXBm) - you don't want your head perpetually looking up or down, it needs to be neutral
+* [Monitor on a Stand](https://amzn.to/3dmgXBm) - For your posture, you don't want to be looking down at the laptop sitting on the desk.
+Your neck needs to be neutral.
+Bring the screen to your gaze, not your gaze to your screen.
-* [Standing Desk Foot Stool](https://amzn.to/3dkpjJO) - you need good posture while standing - putting a foot on something helps keep your core/posture engaged
+* [Standing Desk Foot Stool](https://amzn.to/3dkpjJO) - You need good posture while standing too.
+Putting a foot on something helps keep your core/posture engaged.
+I was surprised how much this helped, I only tried it because my physical therapist recommended it.
-* [Split Keyboard](https://amzn.to/2TfAHj1) - you don't want your wrists bent sideways while typing.
-Keyboard position can help some, but the split keyboard lets you bring the keyboard to your natural hand position.
+* [Split Keyboard](https://amzn.to/2TfAHj1) - You don't want your wrists bent sideways while typing, that can lead to carpel tunnel.
+KeyboardThe split keyboard lets you bring the keyboard to your natural hand position, instead of taking your hands unnaturally to the keyboard.

 ## Remote Work